 To have the Fund pay your tuition upfront: As soon as you are registered you should submit a Funding Request to the Training Fund to allow enough time for processing before the payment due date.
-Your Career and Education Navigator will walk you through this process during your initial enrollment meeting.
+Your Regional Education Navigator will walk you through this process during your initial enrollment meeting.
 Funding instructions are also available on our Forms page.

-To be reimbursed: If you have already paid for the class, provided you have already been enrolled in the Tuition Assistance program and are working with a Career and Education Navigator, you may submit a Funding Request to the Training Fund.
+To be reimbursed: If you have already paid for the class, provided you have already been enrolled in the Tuition Assistance program and are working with a Regional Education Navigator, you may submit a Funding Request to the Training Fund.
 Directions for completing the reimbursement form are available on our also on our Forms page.